9: Study Abroad Opportunities

 Other study abroad opportunities

 You can also apply for Study Abroad opportunities offered at a University level, for example to study in South Korea or Japan for a year.
+Details of the opportunities available will be presented to you in November of your second year of study.
 There are also a range of summer school opportunities, many of them outside Europe, that you can apply for without altering your programme of study at Warwick.
-Applications for these schemes are handled by the Study Abroad office, but you will be supported by the Economics Department if you make such applications.
+Applications for these schemes are handled by the Student Mobility office, but you will be supported by the Economics Department if you make such applications.
 You will also need to speak to your Personal Tutor about these applications as they are likely to be approached to provide a reference for your application.

-For queries about Erasmus and other Study Abroad opportunities through the Economics Department contact the Undergraduate Teaching & Learning Manager.
+For queries about Erasmus and other Study Abroad opportunities through the Economics Department contact the Undergraduate Programme Manager, Jo Turrall.

-The Study Abroad office oversees all Study Abroad and can help you with general queries regarding the process.
-For questions about studying at Monash University, contact the Study Abroad office on firstname.lastname@example.org or on 024 7652 4133.
+The Student Mobility office oversees all Study Abroad and can help you with general queries regarding the process.
+For questions about studying at Monash University, contact the Student Mobility office on firstname.lastname@example.org or on 024 7652 4133.
 They can also provide details of exchange opportunities in East Asian universities that are available for Warwick students.

 Information for Visiting students

-On arrival, visiting students should report to the Department of Economics at the start of Term 1 or Term 2 to meet with the Teaching and Learning Manager or the Director of Erasmus and Study Abroad programmes.
+On arrival, visiting students should report to the Department of Economics at the start of Term 1 or Term 2 to meet with the Programme Manager or the Director of Student Opportunities.

 Our system differs from most continental universities in that the year is split into three terms, each of ten weeks.
 These run October — December, January — March, and April — June.
 Most of the teaching takes place in the first two terms, with examinations taking place in May/June.

 Visiting students can take First, Second and Final year modules in Economics.
 Be aware that some modules will have pre-requisites and that you will need to be able to show you have appropriate knowledge and skills in order to take these modules.
 Typically, you will have to confirm your choice with your home university.
 They will have to accept what is a feasible pattern here and the fact that modules may be changed or not run in a specific year.
-As modules for different years are taught in the same slots in the week, you may find if you mix Second and Final Year modules that there will be clashes.
+As modules for different years are taught in the same slots in the week, you may find if you mix Second and Final Year modules that there will be timetable clashes.
 Please note that our modules are in economics, not in business studies.
-It is sometimes possible for you to take some modules run by WBS or other departments.
-However, this depends upon the consent of the member of staff teaching the module, and it is not possible to make any commitments in advance.
-We cannot accept, as Economics-based students, those who wish to do a majority of non-EC coded modules.
+It is sometimes possible for you to take some modules run by Warwick Business School or other departments.
+However, this depends upon the consent of the department teaching the module, and it is not possible to make any commitments in advance.
+We cannot accept, as Economics-based students, those who wish to do a majority of modules from outside the Department (i.e. non-EC-coded modules).

 In this Department, modules run either for one term or the whole year.
 In both cases however, you are only examined at the end of the year, i.e. in the third/Summer term.
 It is, however, possible to enrol as a visiting student for only one or two of the terms.
 Not all modules are available to students who are with us only for the Autumn and/or the Spring terms.
 If you are only here for one term and are interested in taking a year-long module, you will only be able to take the term 1 part of the module.

 It is likely that if you only study the modules for one or two terms that you will receive fewer credits than students studying it for the entire year.
 Check the booklet for Assessment methods for part-year students for details.
-The booklet is available from the Office for Global Engagement.
+The booklet is available from the Student Mobility office and Undergraduate Office.
 Students who come for more than one term are not permitted to change modules after the third week of the first term they are studying here.

 Number of modules: Our own students do a certain amount of modules each year; these must add up to 120 CATS (60 ECTS) and it is a government requirement that visiting students fit as closely as possible with the amount of study undertaken by a Second or Final Year student.
 It may mean that visiting students accrue more credits than are required by their home university.
-Each module will usually consist of two one-hour lectures a week, and usually a module Support and Feedback class either weekly or fortnightly.
-Some Final Year modules do not have module Support and Feedback classes.
+Each module will usually consist of two one-hour lectures a week, and usually a module Support and Feedback class either weekly or fortnightly, although some modules do not have module Support and Feedback classes.

 Extension request for coursework: